 - If not treated, acute pain can become chronic pain.

 - Caused by: Usually has an unknown origin and is difficult to pinpoint a specific incident.
-Likely developed over a period of time.
+Likely developed over time.

-- Symptoms: Can feel like a sharp, shooting pain, a dull ache, or both at the same time.
+- Symptoms: It can feel like a sharp, shooting pain, a dull ache, or both simultaneously.

 - Caused by: A level of physical activity your body is not accustomed to, like a taxing run, tough work-out, or even a long day of standing on your feet.

 - Symptoms: Usually feels like a dull ache or tightness in muscles.
-Can be accompanied by aching joints.
+Aching joints can accompany it.

 - Examples: Tender muscles that can feel heavy or difficult to move.